Canvey Island: Bus and rail

 Bus services have been running on Canvey since 1906.
 From 1934, the services ran from the island's local bus depot at Leigh Beck by the Canvey & District Bus Co, later to be incorporated into the Eastern National Omnibus Company.
 The depot closed in 1978, but the building re-opened a year later as the Castle Point Transport Museum.
 The museum currently houses a collection of buses, commercial, military and emergency vehicles, and general items related to public road transport.
 Organised by volunteers, the museum's annual show and open days coincide with a classic vehicle cruise that convenes at the car parks of the seafront.

-The current bus services on the island are operated by First Essex from the Hadleigh bus depot, and NIBS Buses based in Wickford.
+The current bus services on the island are operated by First Essex from the Hadleigh bus depot.
 First Essex is the main operator providing the island's internal services via the town centre, and provides services to places such as Southend, Basildon and Bournes Green.
-NIBS Buses run the 21C bus from Canvey to Hadleigh via Essex Way.
+The 21C bus runs from Canvey Seafront to Hadleigh via Essex Way but only runs during offpeak time on weekdays.

 Both bus companies provide services to Benfleet railway station, which is located close to Canvey Bridge, just north of the island.
 The railway station has a taxi rank.
 Train services are provided by c2c between London Fenchurch Street and Southend Central/Shoeburyness.

 Education

 Canvey Island has two comprehensive schools: the Cornelius Vermuyden School and Castle View School.
 Both were rebuilt in 2012 as replacements for the island's three ageing comprehensives, and as a response to the island's decreasing numbers of 11- to 16-year-olds.

 Cornelius Vermuyden occupies the same site as its predecessor near Waterside Farm, while Castle View School – within the town centre and centre of the island – has replaced Furtherwick Park School, having previously existed within the island's north/central Winter Gardens Ward, overlooked by Hadleigh Castle.
 Furtherwick Park School shut in 2010, remaining pupils were then moved to Castle View School to finish their education.
-This site is now the location of Canvey Skills Campus which was built in 2013 and provides vocational education for 14- to 19-year-olds, and adult learning and is run by PROCAT.
+This site is now the location of Canvey Skills Campus which was built in 2013 and provided vocational education for 14- to 19-year-olds, and adult learning and was run by PROCAT.
+However, after the merger of South Essex College and PROCAT, the centre was closed and was reopened by USP College in September 2021 as their XTEND digital campus and new home to its digital apprenticeship provider ITEC.